verv-vlux/VLX/README.md

 ```bash
 docker run -v $(pwd):/root/ -it --name <CONTAINER NAME> <IMAGE NAME>
 ```
+This should start bash in the new docker container.

-Try executing the command below and verify all the repository files are present
+Next, try executing the command below and verify all the repository files are present
 ```bash
 ls
 ```